Political polarization: The media

-The political context
+Political context

-Some of recent studies emphasize the role of electoral context and the way parties interact with each other.
-For example, a recent study shows that coalition partnership can moderate the extent of affective polarization over parties.
-However, this study does not find evidence that the number of political parties and district magnitude that captures the proportionality of electoral systems would influence the extent of affective polarization.
-Also, electoral context, such as electoral salience, involvement in elections, elite polarization, and the strength of Eurosceptic parties, can intensify the divide.

-The impact of redistricting—potentially through gerrymandering or the manipulation of electoral borders to favor a political party—on political polarization in the United States has been found to be minimal in research by leading political scientists.
+Some 2020s studies emphasize the role of electoral context and the way parties interact with each other.
+For example, a 2023 study shows that coalition partnership can moderate the extent of affective polarization over parties; however, this study does not find evidence that the number of political parties and district magnitude that captures the proportionality of electoral systems would influence the extent of affective polarization.
+Electoral context, such as electoral salience, involvement in elections, elite polarization, and the strength of Eurosceptic parties, can also intensify the divide.
+Furthermore, while earlier literature suggested that political tensions peak during campaigns and subside afterward, a 2024 study analyzing the 2022 United States elections found that partisan animosity remained durable and consistently high post-election, regardless of whether a voter's preferred candidate won or lost.
+The impact of redistricting (potentially through gerrymandering or the manipulation of electoral borders to favor a political party) on political polarization in the United States has been found to be minimal in research by leading political scientists.
 Ranked-choice voting has also been put forward as a solution to political polarization.
 When politicians repeatedly favor partisan media outlets, they reinforce their supporters' existing biases, which can further fuel political polarization within the public.